Conoclinium coelestinum

 No Salt Tolerance

-This winter-dormant perennial blooms from late summer into fall with blueish-purple flowers.
+This winter-dormant perennial blooms summer into fall with blueish-purple flowers.
 It can form large patches by rhizomes and should be planted where this is not a problem.
 It is not edible, but it does make a nice cut flower for arrangements.
 It attracts many bees and butterflies, including the obscure skipper (Panoquina panoquinoides), salt marsh skipper (Panoquina panoquin), southern broken-dash (Wallengrenia otho), three-spotted skipper (Cymaenes tripunctus).

 Contact us to schedule your local pickup today.